AlphaSoundZ/Obsidian-Vault/Englisch/Scottish independence 1.md

 ## General

 - If Scotland becomes independent, the Queen will remain head of state
-- Borin Johnson would oppose a referendum
+- Boris Johnson would oppose a referendum

 ## History